The Ohio 4-H program review is the first of a series of OSU Extension reviews.

 - Key stakeholder communication throughout the process

-On behalf of Dr. Roger Rennekamp, director of OSU Extension and associate dean, College of Food, Agricultural, and Environmental Sciences, program reviews are led by Dr. Julie Fox, with support from Michelle Gaston (email@example.com).
+OSU Extension program reviews are conducted on behalf of Dr. Jackie Kirby Wilkins, interim director of OSU Extension for the College of Food, Agricultural, and Environmental Sciences.
+The OSU Extension 4-H Youth Development Program Review was led by Dr. Julie Fox, with support from Michelle Gaston.